availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

 The Chooser uses geospatial heuristics to choose an optimal path through the OSM road network to represent TargetMapPath.
-We then break down the OSM Way matches recommended for a TargetMapPath by TargetMapPathEdges (the individual road network segments found in the input map) using an algorithm that minimizes root-mean-square deviation of distance.
+We then break down the OSM Way matches recommended for a TargetMapPath to recommendations by TargetMapEdge using an algorithm that minimizes root-mean-square deviation of distance.

 The output of the Chooser is a sigle OSM match suggestion for each road segment represented by a TargetMapPath.